MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/wordpress-container-content.md

 - [Network security groups](/azure/virtual-network/security-overview) contain a list of security rules that allow or deny inbound or outbound network traffic based on source or destination IP address, port, and protocol.
 The virtual networks in this scenario are secured with network security group rules that restrict any traffic flow between the application components.
 - [Load balancers](https://azure.microsoft.com/solutions/load-balancing-with-azure) distribute inbound traffic according to rules and health probes.
 A load balancer provides low latency and high throughput, and scales up to millions of flows for all TCP and UDP applications.
 A load balancer is used in this scenario to distribute traffic from the content deliver network to the front-end web servers.
 - [Azure Kubernetes Service](https://azure.microsoft.com/products/kubernetes-service) is a fully managed service that makes it easy to deploy, manage, and scale containerized applications using Kubernetes.
-- [Azure NetApp Files](https://azure.microsoft.com/products/storage/netapp) provides a fully managed performance-intensive and latency-sensitive storage solution, that hosts all of the WordPress content in this scenario, so that all of the pods have access to the data.
+- [Azure NetApp Files](https://azure.microsoft.com/products/storage/netapp) provides a fully managed performance-intensive and latency-sensitive storage solution that hosts all of the WordPress content in this scenario so that all of the pods have access to the data.
-- [Azure Cache for Redis](https://azure.microsoft.com/products/cache/) can be used to host key-value cache for WordPress performance optimalization plugins, shared between all pods.
+- [Azure Cache for Redis](https://azure.microsoft.com/products/cache/) can be used to host key-value cache for WordPress performance optimization plugins, shared between all pods.
 - [Azure Key Vault](https://azure.microsoft.com/products/active-directory) is used to store and tightly control access to passwords, certificates, and keys.

 ## Scenario details